Plus, 70+ rustic hiking trails away from the crowds!

 “The CDC has flagged mental health as a top concern during this time of high-stress & anxiety.
 Our parks can provide a well needed respite & escape for our residents, with trails, open spaces & unique characteristics to enjoy.“

-Yet with warmer weather on its way, it becomes critical to not only spend time outside but away from other people.
+It’s critical to spend time outside.
 The challenge we’ll start to face will be overcrowding in our popular parks in this time of social distancing.

 And as the DEC recommends, we should strive to “move quickly through parking lots, trail heads, and scenic areas.
 If crowded, choose a different park, trail, or time to visit.“